 2016-18 are effective for interim and annual periods beginning after December 15, 2017 for public business entities, on a retrospective basis.
 Early adoption is permitted for both standards in any interim or annual period, for ASU 2016-15 with a condition that the entire ASU is adopted in the same period.
 We do not expect the adoption of ASU 2016-05 to have a material impact on our consolidated financial statements and associated disclosures.
-The amendments in ASU 2016-18 will change the presentation of cash flows from restricted cash from supplemental disclosure of non-cash financing activities to cash flows.
+The amendments in ASU 2016-18 will change the presentation of cash flows from restricted cash from supplemental disclosure of non-cash financing activities to cash flows from financing activities in our consolidated statement of cash flows.
 During the three months ended March 31, 2016 and 2017, we did not have any restricted cash activity.